xtuml/mc/doc/notes/4_cds_instdump_dnt.md

 ### 7.7 Migrate Top-Level Transients
-The current model compiler populates transient variables at the top level and uses them as global variables.
+The current model compiler populates transient variables at the top level and uses them as globals.
 Any data element important enough to be defined globally and used at lower levels is important enough to be modeled.
 Migrate this data into the translation model allocating to existing entities or creating new ones.